kyungjae-lee/engineers-notebook/operating-systems/principles-of-concurrency.md

    A process has to wait (in blocked state) until it receives the message, etc.

-See [Concurrency & Mutual Exclusion - Software Emulation of Mutual Exclusion](./concurrency-and-mutual-exclusion-software-emulation-of-mutual-exclusion) for software emulation of locks, which does not involve the OS.
+See [Mutual Exclusion - Software Emulation](./mutual-exclusion-software-emulation) for software emulation of locks, which does not involve the OS.